rodneyshupe/Cookbook/Recipes/Entrees/Beef/SteaksWithMushroomsAndTarragonCreamSauce.rst

 6. On the grill cook steaks on high till desired doneness approximately 3 minutes per side for medium rare.
-(Alternate method use the frying pan at high heat until almost done, then transfer to a rack and keep warm in the oven, do not wash pan as this will add extra flavor.)
+(Alternate method use the frying pan at high heat until almost done, then transfer to a rack and keep warm in the oven, do not wash pan as this will add extra flavour.)
 7. Add tarragon to sauce and spoon over steaks and serve immediately.